Yueleng/daily-english/chp1/01_The-Man-Behind-the-Yonge-Street-Van-Attack.md

 ### vertigo

+* *adjective*, ​a feeling that everything is spinning around, causing you to be unable to balance and therefore to fall.
 * *[example]: Amir Kiumarsi, a chemistry professor at Ryerson, was one of the first people struck in the attack.
 The incident left him with a brain injury, spinal fractures, a pulmonary embolism, memory loss, vertigo, anxiety and depression.*

 ### punitive